 Is it safe to mount above a working fireplace?

 With proper heat assessment and mitigation, yes.
 We test temperatures and recommend solutions ranging from higher mounting to MantelMount pull-down systems.
+For more on this topic, see our complete guide to mounting a TV over a fireplace.

 How long does stone mounting take?